Additional needs at preschool

 Early intervention teachers work in partnership with parents and carers and other support agencies to plan personalised learning and support, based on individual interests and personal care, health, social and wellbeing needs.

 Use the ‘Information for Specialist Support’ link located at the bottom of School Finder to find an Early Intervention class or contact your local Public School.

 A limited number of itinerant support teachers (early intervention) support students with disability or significant support needs.

 They support students and their families prior to starting school, in preschools and in kindergarten.

 - supporting the staff of early childhood classes to provide personalised learning and support

-- developing individual, coordinated transition plans to support children moving from early education into school
+- developing individual, coordinated transition plans to support students moving from early education into school

 - establishing and maintaining links with a range of local services in the community.

-Itinerant support teachers (hearing or vision) provide support specifically for children with a confirmed hearing or vision impairment.
+Itinerant support teachers (hearing and vision) provide support specifically for students who are confirmed as Deaf or hard of hearing and blind or with low vision.
 This service is available from the age of diagnosis.